 Once she turned one, the questions and comments began to flood in.

 “She needs a brother or a sister!”

 “So, are you expecting another one anytime soon?”

-These questions didn’t bother me, I was so ready for another baby!
+These questions didn’t bother me.
+I was ready for another baby!
 My heart was ready.
 Our home was ready.
 I had already dreamed up the nursery.
-Friends around me began to make their announcements and soon I was surrounded by bellies everywhere I went.
+Friends around me began to make their announcements and soon I was surrounded by pregnant bellies everywhere I went.
 I wanted my own bulging belly and couldn’t wait to pull out my tub of maternity clothes.
-It wasn’t long after her first birthday came and went that we tried again and just waited for that little positive test.
+It wasn’t long after her first birthday came and went that we tried again and just waited for that positive test.

 That month, a positive didn’t come.